citrineos/citrineos.github.io/docs/core-concepts/configuration.md

 - Tls Key File Path: File path to the public key used for tls.
 - Tls Certificate Chain File Path: File path to the server certificate chain for tls.
 - mTls Certificate Authority Key File Path: File path to the CA public key for mtls.
-- Root CA Certificate File Path:: File path to the CA root certificate for mtls.
+- Root CA Certificate File Path: File path to the CA root certificate for mtls.

 ### Certificate Authority